tarsius/hl-todo/README.md

 -----------------------------------------------------------

-To highlight keywords turn on `hl-todo-mode` in individual buffers or use the the global variant `global-hl-todo-mode`.
+To highlight keywords turn on `hl-todo-mode` in individual buffers or use the global variant `global-hl-todo-mode`.

 You can customize the keywords that are recognized by customizing `hl-todo-keyword-faces` either through the customization interface